djape24394/gmphd_filter/README.md

 **It's based on "The Gaussian mixture probability hypothesis density filter" by Vo and Ma.
 Also, OSPA metric is provided for performance evaulation.**

-The [gmphd.py](gmphd.py) contains two simulation examples.
+The file [examples.py](examples.py) contains two simulation examples.

 ### Example 1
-The first is actually replica of the example in "Bayesian Multiple Target Filtering Using Random Finite Sets" by Vo, Vo, Clark used for performance evaulation of GMPHD filter.
+The first is actually a replica of the example in "Bayesian Multiple Target Filtering Using Random Finite Sets" by Vo, Vo, Clark used for performance evaulation of GMPHD filter.
 Targets lifes are based on Matlab code provided by Vo in http://ba-tuong.vo-au.com/codes.html and example doesn't contain target spawning.